amjimenez/docker-learning/Commands.md

 # Docker commands

+## Containers

-## docker container top
+- docker container top

   Process list in one container

-## docker container inspect
+- docker container inspect

   Show metadata about the container (startup, config, volumes, networking, etc.)

-## docker container stats
+- docker container stats

   Shows container resource usage

-## docker container run -it
+- docker container run -it

   -t pseudo-tty
   simulates a real terminal, like what SSH does

+## Getting a Shell Inside Containers

+- docker container run -it

+  Start new container interactively

+- docker container exec -it

+  Run Additional command in existing container

+* Notes about Different Linux Distributions

+  Alpine does not have bash installed, just sh.

+## Docker Networks: CLI Management

+- docker network ls

+  Shows networks

+- docker network inspect

+  Inspect a network

+- docker network create --driver

+  Create a network

+- docker network connect

+  Attach a network to container

+- docker network disconnect

+  Detach a network from container